adaptris/interlok-docs-legacy/pages/adapter/adapter-executing-ws.md

 ### Example ###

-If we wanted to call the [WebserviceX.net](http://webservicex.net/ws/default.aspx) currency converter webservice; then we can do that quite easily using [apache-cxf-soap-service][].
+If we wanted to call the a currency converter webservice; then we can do that quite easily using [apache-cxf-soap-service][].
 For the purposes of our example we are going to do a find out the current GBP to USD exchange rate; and to log the reply message.

 ```xml
 <service-collection class="service-list">